donishmand23/solutions_repo/docs/1 Physics/2 Gravity/Problem_2.md

 4. **Rotation of the celestial body**: A body's rotation can provide an initial velocity boost, effectively reducing the additional velocity needed for escape (particularly relevant at the equator).

+5. **Distance from the Sun**: For the third cosmic velocity, a planet's distance from the Sun significantly affects the velocity needed to escape the solar system, with inner planets requiring much higher velocities.

 ![Altitude effect on escape velocity](figures/altitude_effect.png)

-*Figure 3: Graph showing how escape velocity from Earth decreases with increasing altitude above the surface.*
+*Figure 4: Graph showing how escape velocity from Earth decreases with increasing altitude above the surface.*

 ### Space Exploration Applications